bibblio/related-content-module/README.md

             // catalogueIds: ["a8365ab1-00f9-38f8-af51-4d0ff527856f"], // Default: same as content item.
             // userId: "42", // Default: nil.
             styleClasses: "bib--grd-4 bib--wide", // Default: 'bib--box-6 bib--wide'
-            showRelatedBy: true, // Default: false.
-Will also hide if empty, even if set to true
             subtitleField: 'provider.name'  // Default: headline. passing a value of false will disable the subtitle   completely
         }
     );